The-Microservice-Dungeon/decisionlog/_services/game.md

     - mba
 ---

-This team focuses on the Game service.
-This service receive Player commands, calls the other services in the appropriate order, and manages game rounds.
+The Game service receives Player commands, calls the other services in the appropriate order, and manages game rounds.